 Deep within the cell walls of every tree lies a powerful substance.
 A substance that provides the second biggest source of renewable carbon on the planet.
 When extracted and converted, it holds the promise to transform the way we use our natural resources to make products.

 Lignin has numerous applications across a variety of industries, including automotive, construction, coatings, plastics and pharmaceuticals.
-Refined lignin can replace petro-based phenols that are used in resins for plywood, oriented strand board (OSB), laminated veneer lumber (LVL), paper lamination and insulation material.
+Refined lignin can replace fossil-based phenols that are used in resins for plywood, oriented strand board (OSB), laminated veneer lumber (LVL), paper lamination and insulation material.
 Other potential uses in the future include carbon fibre and carbon for energy storage.

+Stora Enso produces and sells lignin in different formats: dry lignin, wet lignin and lignin granules.
 Lineo by Stora Enso is our commercial lignin offering that can be tailored to your specific needs.